Dave-WestNeu/unit_tests_on_pr/README.md

 - ✅ **Smart Defaults**: Uses best-practice configurations for each language
 - ✅ **Workflow Setup**: Installs all necessary workflows and scripts
 - ✅ **Documentation**: Creates setup guide and usage instructions
+- ✅ **Copilot SWE Agent**: Generates and maintains tests for your PRs—no OpenAI API key required!
 - ✅ **Ready to Go**: Start creating PRs and watch tests generate!

 ## Supported Languages (Auto-Detected)